Eklipse Sports Radio: History

 The station was mooted in the Summer of 2013 when capacity became available on the Central Scotland multiplex and a five-year transmission contract was signed with Switch Scotland.
-The station's OFCOM broadcast licence was granted in July 2013 with a licensed format of sports news, talk and Classic rock music to a potential 2.7 million adults in the station's TSA.

-The company raised £40,000 in capital under the UK government's Seed Enterprise Investment Scheme, although launch was delayed by the sudden death of a major investor in November 2013.
+The station's OFCOM broadcast licence was granted in July 2013 with a licensed format of sports news, talk and Classic rock music to a potential 2.7 million adults in the station's total survey area (TSA).
+The founding Station Director was Spencer Pryor, and aimed to raise £40,000 in capital through the UK government's Seed Enterprise Investment Scheme.
+In October, Eklipse Sports Radio hired former Bill Young as station controller, who had previously worked with talkSport and Real Radio Scotland.

 In February 2014 the station moved into new studio premises in Admiral St in the Kinning Park area of Glasgow.
-The founding Station Director was Spencer Pryor.
-He sold his entire shareholding to a consortium of local businessmen and left the station in January 2015.
+Eklipse Sports Radio launched their first schedule in April 2014, alongside the rights to cover Scottish Junior Football for the 2014/15 season including commentaries and match reports.
+The station launched at 7am on 5 May 2014, with DJ Chris Kane the opening presenter.
+The station also broadcast coverage from the 2014 Commonwealth Games and the 2014 World Matchplay darts in Blackpool.

+By late 2014, Pryor sold his shareholding to a consortium of investors including the owners of Hamilton Academical FC.
+Pryor remained with the station, under new CEO Keira McDougall.
+However, he would resign in January 2015 just days before the relaunch.
+In figures reported by RAJAR in August 2015, across Q2 Eklipse Sports Radio (now named RockSport) had a weekly audience of just 7,000 listeners.

+Presenters and programming

 At the time of its closure, presenters included George Aitchison, a former Qfm and Your Radio presenter on Breakfast.
 Bill Young the former Programme Controller at Belfast's CityBeat hosted the station's flagship phone-in programme along with co-hosts ex Rangers, Heart of Midlothian and Ayr United defender Hugh Burns on Mondays, Thursdays and Fridays.
 The other regular co-hosts were Ally Graham former Falkirk and Raith Rovers striker was also a regular pundit.

-The station negotiated the rights to cover Scottish Junior Football for the 2014/15 season including commentaries and match reports.

-The station subscribed to RAJAR from Q3 2014 and was a member of RadioCentre.
-The station's national advertising sales were handled by First Radio Sales in London.